Capacitor: Dielectric materials

 Most capacitors have a dielectric spacer, which increases their capacitance compared to air or a vacuum.
 In order to maximise the charge that a capacitor can hold, the dielectric material needs to have as high a permittivity as possible, while also having as high a breakdown voltage as possible.
 The dielectric also needs to have as low a loss with frequency as possible.

-However, low value capacitors are available with a vacuum between their plates to allow extremely high voltage operation and low losses.
+However, low value capacitors are available with a high vacuum between their plates to allow extremely high voltage operation and low losses.
 Variable capacitors with their plates open to the atmosphere were commonly used in radio tuning circuits.
 Later designs use polymer foil dielectric between the moving and stationary plates, with no significant air space between the plates.

 Several solid dielectrics are available, including paper, plastic, glass, mica and ceramic.

 Paper was used extensively in older capacitors and offers relatively high voltage performance.
 However, paper absorbs moisture, and has been largely replaced by plastic film capacitors.

 Most of the plastic films now used offer better stability and ageing performance than such older dielectrics such as oiled paper, which makes them useful in timer circuits, although they may be limited to relatively low operating temperatures and frequencies, because of the limitations of the plastic film being used.
 Large plastic film capacitors are used extensively in suppression circuits, motor start circuits, and power-factor correction circuits.

 Ceramic capacitors are generally small, cheap and useful for high frequency applications, although their capacitance varies strongly with voltage and temperature and they age poorly.
 They can also suffer from the piezoelectric effect.
 Ceramic capacitors are broadly categorized as class 1 dielectrics, which have predictable variation of capacitance with temperature or class 2 dielectrics, which can operate at higher voltage.
 Modern multilayer ceramics are usually quite small, but some types have inherently wide value tolerances, microphonic issues, and are usually physically brittle.

 Glass and mica capacitors are extremely reliable, stable and tolerant to high temperatures and voltages, but are too expensive for most mainstream applications.

 Electrolytic capacitors and supercapacitors are used to store small and larger amounts of energy, respectively, ceramic capacitors are often used in resonators, and parasitic capacitance occurs in circuits wherever the simple conductor-insulator-conductor structure is formed unintentionally by the configuration of the circuit layout.